Synonym(s)

 Progression in phases (phases of activity lasting from a few weeks to months).
 Generalised clinical picture with disseminated, skin-coloured or reddish-brown, smooth, mostly asymptomatic (rarely slight itching), 0.3-1.0 cm large papules which do not tend to confluence and appear on unmodified skin.
 At full manifestation usually 50 to 1000 efflorescences occur.
 Mucous membranes, palmae and plantae are almost always free.
 Recess of the large bends.

-- Regular layered surface epithelium with orthokeratotic keratinization.
-In the upper and middle dermis, dense patchy infiltrate consists of slightly vacuolated predominantly mononuclear macrophages (CD68+, only very occasionally S 100+, CD1a-) and lymphocytes; no foam or giant cells.
+Regularly stratified surface epithelium with orthokeratotic keratinization.
+In the upper and middle dermis, there is a dense patchy infiltrate of slightly vacuolated predominantly mononuclear macrophages (CD68+, only very occasionally S 100+, CD1a-) and lymphocytes; no foam or giant cells.
 Infiltrate-free border zone below the epidermis.

-- Electron microscopy: Large amounts of electron dense, regularly structured "laminated bodies" appear in the tumor cells, but no Langerhans granules.
+Electron microscopy: Large numbers of electron-dense, regularly structured "laminated bodies" are seen in the tumor cells, but no Langerhans granules.

-- Usually no foam cells or giant cells are present.
+Usually no presence of foam cells or giant cells.

 Other non-Langerhans cell histiocytoses, in particular multicentric reticulohistiocytosis and multinodular, storing, partly giant cell reticulohistiocytosis Differentiation from congenital self-healing reticulohistiocytosis (Birbeck granules negative; S100 positive; CD1a negative) is possible by ultrastructural means and immunohistology.